AZ striker Jozy Altidore admits that he would love to play in the Premier League again in the future.

 And the former Hull City striker has seemingly welcomed offers from England by dubbing it the "biggest league in the world."

-Despite scoring only once for the Tigers in 28 appearances as the club were relegated from the Premier League in 2009-10, the forward denies that he was an outright flop during his loan spell from Villarreal.
+Despite scoring only once for the Tigers in 28 appearances as the club was relegated from the Premier League in 2009-10, the forward denies that he was an outright flop during his loan spell from Villarreal.

 "I think I was 19 or just turned 20 and I had not played in Europe before that.
 It is a totally different style from MLS," he added.
 "I have come a long way since then.